 Pair programming is an agile software development technique in which two programmers work together at one workstation and share the same keyboard.
 One person (Driver) writes the code while the other person (Navigator) reviews it and at the same time thinks about the big picture.
+If you want your partner to expand their knowledge in programming, you can even give them one of those gifts for coders.

 How to do it right